norwegian-geotechnical-institute/global-tsunami-amplification-factors/README.md

 globalid lon lat neg af120 af200 af300 af600 af1000 af1800 af3600 pos af120 af200 af300 af600 af1000 af1800 af3600 prof name area prev

 where "globalid" is a unique identification for each point, "lon" and "lat" is the location in geographical coordinates.
 If the wave signal in the mariogram is having a leading trough (negative polarity), the values "af120"-"af3600" (depending on the wave period in seconds) after the flag "neg" must be used.
 For a leading peak (positive polarity) the values follows after the flag "pos".
 The amplification factors are a combination of simulation along transects based on idealized and real bathymetry indicated by the column "prof".
 To extract points for a region, there is a possibility search by filtering areas specified in the column "areas".

+Release v2.0.0 of the global tsunami amplification factors is permanently archived on Zenodo with DOI https://doi.org/10.5281/zenodo.10732728